 Most spouses and partners come to Canada as visitors first and apply for a work permit after they are in Canada.
 If your spouse or partner does not require a temporary resident visa, they may be able to apply for a Canadian work permit at the border or airport where they enter Canada.

 Work Permit Conditions

-Work permits issued by Immigration, Refugees and Citizenship Canada may be subject to restrictions.
-International students who were not required to undergo an immigration medical examination before coming to Canada may be subjected to it if they work in:
+Canadian work visas issued by Immigration, Refugees, and Citizenship Canada may be subject to restrictions.
+International students in Canada who were not required to undergo an immigration medical examination before coming to Canada may be asked to acquire one if they work in:

 - A health care setting;